open-mmlab/mmpose/README.md

 ### Model Request

 We will keep up with the latest progress of the community, and support more popular algorithms and frameworks.
-If you have any feature requests, please feel free to leave a comment in [Issues](https://github.com/open-mmlab/mmpose/issues/9).
+If you have any feature requests, please feel free to leave a comment in [MMPose Roadmap](https://github.com/open-mmlab/mmpose/issues/9).

 ### Benchmark